 9. Ernst & Young

 Ernst & Young leased three floors of 5 Houston Center for a total of 120,827 square feet.
-The office at 5 Houston Center, located at 1401 McKinney Street, is a 27-story, Class A Office owned by Spear Street Capital.
-Lease terms were undisclosed.
+The office at 5 Houston Center, located at 1401 McKinney Street, is a 27-story, Class A Office owned by Spear Street Capital (lease terms undisclosed).

 According to HCAD, this space has a 580,875-square-foot net rentable area and was appraised at $198,883,662 in 2018.